Jagger Leach: 2024

 In January 2024, he won his first match at a grand slam junior event at the 2024 Australian Open.
 In the second round he faced home wildcard Hayden Jones.
 Although he lost to Jones, he reached the semifinals of the Boys doubles competition alongside Kaylan Bigun.
 He also paired with Bigun at the Boys' doubles at the 2024 French Open.
 Competing at the 2024 Wimbledon Championships, he reached the quarter finals of the boys singles and teamed up again with Kaylan Bigun in the boys doubles where they reached the semi finals.

 2025

 He reached the semi-final of the boys' singles at the 2025 Australian Open following wins over Flynn Thomas and William Rejchtman Vinciguerra.
 In the semi-final he lost in three sets to compatriot Benjamin Willwerth.
 Playing alongside Brit Oliver Bonding, he also reached the semi-final of the boys' doubles at the Championships.
 Alongside Bonding he reached the final of the Boys' doubles at the 2025 Wimbledon Championships with a semi-final win over Dutch pair Mees Rottgering and Hidde Schoenmakers.

+2026

+Whilst at Stanford University, Leach played doubles alongside Nicholas Godsick, whose mother Mary Joe Fernandez formed a professional doubles partnership with his mother.